Ground Based Training System (GBTS)

 By simulating radar and weapon systems FTDs teach pilots how to manage the sensor, maximising the effectiveness of the actual flying lessons.
-These simulators are also used to teach general flying subjects, aerobatic maneuvers, formation flying, normal and emergency procedures, instrument flying (for both VFR and IFR), navigation, armament and management of self-protection systems.
+These simulators are also used to teach general of the flight subjects, aerobatic maneuvers, formation flying, normal and emergency procedures, instrument flight (for both VFR and IFR), navigation, armament and management of self-protection systems.

 Eurofighter – Enhanced Aircrew Cockpit Trainer (E-ACPT)

-The Eurofighter E-ACPT FTD offers Euurofighter pilots the best possible training in both initial and recurrent training.
+The Eurofighter E-ACPT FTD offers Eurofighter pilots the best possible training in both initial and recurrent training.

 The system includes a faithful reproduction the aircraft cockpit, with virtual touch-screen operated multifunction displays driven by an aeromechanical simulation model based on actual flight test data.

-The use of computer-generated adversary forces and ability to network with other simulators under the HLA protocol translates into additional tactical training opportunities.
+The use of computer-generated adversary forces and ability to network with other simulators under the High Level Architecture (HLA) protocol translates into additional tactical training opportunities.

-The simulator, which is certified by many official evidence-based certifications, also allows pilots to fly many emergency situations.
+The certified simulator also allows pilots to fly many emergency situations.